nickjf/ANSURR2/README.md

 ## Known Issues

-- The Mac version of ANSURR gives slightly different ANSURR scores (average difference of less than 1) due to using a different compiler to compile the underlying C++ code for computing rigidity.
-I'm working on a fix.
+- The Mac version of ANSURR gives slightly different ANSURR scores (mean difference of 1.2) for 0.5% of models tested so far.
+99.5% of models have identical ANSURR scores between the linux/Mac versions.

 - Secondary structure is currently not computed in the Mac version.